ke0ff/ICOM_UXFF_RevT/README.md

 modules.

-This repo contains the 8051 C source for the MCU T/R application (there are RX only, and Front Unit replacement build options as well, but the code for these is maintained separately).
+This repo contains the 8051 C source for the MCU T/R application (there are RX only, and Front Unit replacement build options as well, but the code for these is maintained separately).  "configux.zip" contains the executable and support files for the windows console application that interfaces with the UXFF to allow frequency, squelch, and audio level settings to be configured and stored to the radio FLASH.